 If you are a visitor traveling to campus on a weekday, the campus does offer limited hourly visitor parking.
 However, you are also encouraged to take advantage of public transportation to get you comfortably and directly to your campus destination.

 For most campus parking areas, you must display a valid parking permit in your vehicle.
 Exceptions are public parking lots with dispensing machines or parking attendants where hourly rates are available.

-- All permits must be visibly displayed, which means that the entire face of the permit must be visible, from outside the vehicle.
+- All permits must be visibly displayed with the entire face of the permit visible from outside of the vehicle.

 - The face of the permit is the side that displays both the current sticker and the permit number.

 - We do not recommend leaving permits hanging from rearview mirrors while the vehicle is in motion.